EdZielinski/project0/proposal/proposal.md

 The above items in this section are a wish list.
 Realistically I believe on these three items will get accomplished in-time:
 1. Username and login for Vendors
-2. Messaging system to talk chat back and forth to trigger an inventory delivery
+2. Messaging system to chat back and forth to trigger an inventory delivery
 3. Count-down clock for arrival of inventory